istresearch/scrapy-cluster/README.md

 This project tries to bring together a bunch of new concepts to Scrapy and large scale distributed crawling in general.
 Some bullet points include:

 - The spiders are dynamic and on demand, meaning that they allow the arbitrary collection of any web page that is submitted to the scraping cluster
-- Scale scrapy instances across a single machine or multiple machines
+- Scale Scrapy instances across a single machine or multiple machines
 - Coordinate and prioritize their scraping effort for desired sites
 - Persist across scraping jobs or have multiple scraping jobs going at the same time
 - Allows for unparalleled access into the information about your scraping job, what is upcoming, and how the sites are ranked